 Picture 1.
 Accompanied by Filda Yusgiantoro, Ph.D.
 (Chairperson of PYC), Prof. Purnomo Yusgiantoro attended the discussion as an invited speaker at the Center for Budget Analysis, Indonesian Parliament (DPR RI) Expertise Agency.

 A Quest for the Ideal Format of An Effective Management of Subsidy Expenditure in Indonesia’s State Budget (APBN)

 Prof. Purnomo proposed some solutions to the conundrum of energy subsidy.
 First, he encouraged the development of blueprint in shifting the price subsidy to the direct subsidy for the case of energy goods.
 Second, variations in regional income and purchasing power can also be a basis to configure different pricing scheme for each area (e.g. Java vs other regions) to reduce the energy subsidy.
 Regional tariff formation for electricity such as one being applied in Batam can also be implemented in other areas in Indonesia through cross-subsidy mechanism.
-Third, substitutions can also be the answer for the subsidy of LPG and diesel fuel, depicted by the success story of deploying Pertalite (Ron-90) to slowly replace Premium (Ron-88) in regions where consumers are plentiful such as Java, Madura, Bali, and several provincial capitals.
+Third, substitutions can also be the answer for the subsidy of LPG and diesel fuel, depicted by the success story of deploying Pertalite (Ron-90) to slowly replace Premium (Ron-88) in regions where consumers are abundant such as Java, Madura, Bali and several provincial capitals.